 Both Torget and Storgata are great places to visit in Tromso.

-16. Tromsø Port, another place to go in Tromsø, Norway
+16. Tromsø Harbour, another great place to visit in Tromso

-I also recommend you visit Tromso Port, which is very close to Torget.
-From there, you get very nice views of the Arctic Cathedral, Tromsø Bridge, and Mount Fløya, meaning the port is a must-see in Tromso.
+In terms of places to see in Tromso, I also recommend visiting Tromsø Harbour, which is very close to Torget.
+From there, you get very nice views of the Arctic Cathedral, Tromsø Bridge, and Mount Fløya, meaning the port is a Tromso must-see.

-Also, if you happen to be traveling to Tromso at Christmas, the port is an essential visit.
-During the New Year’s celebrations, it’s the best place to see fireworks and the place with the most festive atmosphere.
-We haven’t visited Tromso at Christmastime, but I’m sure it’s beautiful.
+Moreover, if you happen to be traveling to Tromso around Christmastime, the port is the best place to see fireworks on New Year’s Eve.
+We’ve never been to Tromso at Christmastime, but I’m sure it’s beautiful.

-17. Visit Ølhallen, the oldest pub in Tromso
+17. Visit Ølhallen, a historic place to see in Tromso

-Ølhallen is the oldest pub in the city, making it an iconic place to go in Tromso, Norway.
-Fishermen, farmers, and townspeople used to meet here.
-In addition to being a popular pub in the city, it’s also ideal for having a good beer after a long day of sightseeing in Tromso.
+Ølhallen is the oldest pub in the city, making it an iconic place to visit in Tromso.
+Fishermen, farmers, and townspeople used to meet here, but now, this is a popular pub for visitors and locals alike.
+It’s also the ideal location to have a good beer after a long day of sightseeing in Tromso.